6 Charts About Public Opinion On The Affordable Care Act

 #1: Attitudes Toward the ACA Continue To Be More Favorable Than Unfavorable

 During Republican efforts to repeal the Affordable Care Act (ACA) during the summer of 2017, KFF Health Tracking Polls began to find a slight uptick in overall favorability towards the 2010 health care law.
-The most recent KFF Tracking Poll shows that this increase has not dissipated in recent months with a larger share of the public (46%) hold favorable opinions of the ACA while four in ten hold a negative opinion of the law.
-Across partisans, about eight in ten Democrats have a favorable opinion of the law while three-fourths of Republicans (76 percent) continue to view the law unfavorably.
+However, the most recent KFF Tracking Poll shows favorability towards the law is down slightly.
+Nearly half of the public (46%) hold favorable opinions of the ACA while four in ten hold a negative opinion of the law.
+Across partisans, about eight in ten Democrats (79%) have a favorable view of the ACA compared to nearly half of independents (47%) and one-sixth of Republicans (16%).
 Explore more demographic breakdowns using our ACA interactive.

 #2: Americans Continue To Hold Favorable Opinions Of Many ACA Provisions